HenrYxZ/sombra/README.md

 - Environment Sphere Map
 - Animation by running a physics simulation of a moving sphere

+## Documentation

+You can see the documentation in the [wiki](https://github.com/HenrYxZ/sombra/wiki/Documentation)

 ## Testing

 To run the tests use unittest in this way `python -m unittest -v tests`.